dev2devportal/ms365-to-modoboa-imap-migrator/README.md

 A secure, robust tool for migrating email accounts from Microsoft 365 Exchange Online to Modoboa IMAP servers.
 Supports multi-account migration with state tracking and resume capabilities.

+## Attribution

+This project was created by Hawke Robinson, January 19th, 2025, President of Dev 2 Dev Portal LLC, advocates for open source. https://www.hawkerobinson.com

 ## Features

 - Full mailbox migration from MS365 to Modoboa